-- 4. Select the appropriate fields to add to the query. - 5.
-Navigate to the Records page. - 6.
-Find the joining record and then click the Join Record link on the same row as that record. - 7.
-Select Join to get additional fields only (Left outer join).
+- 3. Access the Records page. - 4.
+Find the joining record and then click the Join Record link on the same row as that record. - 5.
+Select the Join to get additional fields only (Left outer join) option.

-Note.
-When you select Left outer join, you must select the last record that you previously added to the query.
-If you attempt to join to records other than the last record, an error message appears.
+Note: You can add a left outer join to any record in a query.

-- 8. Complete the join. - If the Enable Auto Join preference is selected on the Query Preference page, click the record name to join with. - If the Enable Auto Join preference is not selected on the Query Preference page, click the OK button. - 9.
-Define the join criteria. - If the Enable Auto Join preference is selected, the Auto Join Criteria page appears. - You can clear the criteria from the query.
+- 6. Complete the join. - If the Enable Auto Join preference is selected on the Query Preference page, click the record name to join with. - If the Enable Auto Join preference is not selected on the Query Preference page, click the OK button. - 7.
+Define the join criteria. - If the Enable Auto Join preference is selected, the Auto Join Criteria page appears.

+You can clear the criteria from the query.
 You can also click the Add Criteria button to add or edit criteria or conditions.
-If no common keys are between the two join records, a message appears instead of the Add Criteria page. - If the Enable Auto Join preference is not selected, the Auto Join Criteria page does not appear. - If you want, navigate to the Criteria page to add criteria to the ON clause of the outer join.
-The This Criteria Belongs To drop-down list box specifies where the criteria will appear.
-Select the alias that corresponds to this join record. - 10.
-Define the effective date criteria. - For 2-3 tier client: If the joined record is an effective-dated record, the Effective Date Criteria page appears.
+If no common keys are between the two join records, a message appears instead of the Add Criteria page.

+• If the Enable Auto Join preference is not selected, the Auto Join Criteria page does not appear.

+If you want, navigate to the Criteria page to add criteria to the ON clause of the outer join.
+The This Criteria Belongs To drop-down list specifies where the criteria will appear.
+Select the alias that corresponds to this join record.

+- 8. Define the effective date criteria. - For 2-3 tier client: If the joined record is an effective-dated record, the Effective Date Criteria page appears.